PrestaShop/docs/src/content/1.7/development/database/db.md

 `_DB_PREFIX_` will be automatically prefixed to the table name.

 The result is boolean saying if the request was properly executed or not.

+### Security

+To avoid SQL injection, make sure to cast or sanitize your variables: use (int) for integers and pSQL() for strings. bqSQL() can also be used.
+Note that it escape the ` character and calls pSQL().